roderickhsiao/react-in-viewport/README.md

 #### Example for enter/leave counts

-- If you need to know how many times the component has entered the viewport use the prop `enterCount`.
+- If you need to know how many times the component has entered the viewport, use the prop `enterCount`.
-- If you need to know how many times the component has left the viewport use the prop `leaveCount`.
+- If you need to know how many times the component has left the viewport, use the prop `leaveCount`.

 ```javascript
 import React, { Component } from 'react';